 - In step 12, two UL N9 tunnel CN info are allocated by the H-SMF or by the H-UPF.
 After this step, the two N9 tunnels between the H-UPF and V-UPF are established.

 - In step 13, the H-SMF sends "MA PDU session Accepted" indication to V-SMF in the Nsmf_PDUSession_Create Response message.
-If the V-SMF indicated in step 6 that the UE supports non-3GPP access path switching, the H-SMF indicates support of non-3GPP path switching in the Nsmf_PDUSession_Create Response message.

 - In step 14, the V-SMF sends the "MA PDU session Accepted" indication in the Namf_Communication_N1N2MessageTransfer message to the AMF and indicates the AMF to send the N2 SM Information included in this message over the access that the UE sent the PDU Session Establishment Request.
 The AMF marks this PDU session as MA PDU session based on the received "MA PDU session Accepted" indication.

-If the H-SMF indicated in step 13 that non-3GPP path switching is supported, the V-SMF indicates support of non-3GPP path switching in the PDU Session Establishment Accept message.
+The V-SMF indicates support of non-3GPP path switching in the PDU Session Establishment Accept message.

 If the V-SMF received two UL N9 tunnel CN info from the H-SMF, the V-SMF also initiates the establishment of user-plane resources over the other access.
 The V-SMF sends an N1N2 Message Transfer to AMF including N2 SM Information and the other access type to indicate to AMF that the N2 SM Information should be sent over the other access.
 The N1N2 Message Transfer does not include an N1 SM Container for the UE which was sent to UE over the access that the UE sent the PDU Session Establishment Request.